-The vertical line is the pacing line, and it indicates where a student should be today in order to be on track, or on-pace, to complete a given course by the end of the school year.
-Projects and focus areas to the left of the line are either completed or behind schedule, while all projects and focus areas to the right of the line are upcoming in the school year.
+The Pacing Line, blue vertical line, indicates where a student should be today to be on track, or on-pace, to complete a given course by the end of the school year.
+Projects and Focus Areas to the left of the line are either completed or behind schedule, while all projects and focus areas to the right of the line are upcoming in the school year.
 Students are free to work on focus areas ahead of time or return to previous focus areas for review at any time.

 Note: Projects that have been assigned are sized proportionally, depending on the start and end dates of the projects.
 For example, a longer project will take up more space than a shorter project.
 Projects that are unassigned, as well as all focus areas, are spaced equally and are presented at the same width.

 - Green - The project has been scored and is at or above grade level expectation.

 - Yellow - The project has been assigned and is not due yet, but a checkpoint has received yellow feedback.